plurid/plurid/README.md

 <h1 align="center">
-    plurid.js
+    plurid
 </h1>

-`plurid.js` is a MIT-licensed, open source JavaScript framework to view and use web content within a three-dimensional structure.
+`plurid` is a MIT-licensed, open source JavaScript framework to view and use web content within a three-dimensional structure.

 ## Use